melby-md/melby-md.github.io/content/blog/mod11.md

 }
 ```

-But what if, hypothetically speaking, this implementation is too slow for your
+But, what if, hypothetically speaking, this implementation is too slow for your
 high performance software&trade;?
 We can do better by rewritting the mod11
 function with SSE2 SIMD instructions: